Who Is David Hasselhoff?

 In 1982, Hasselhoff moved to prime time to star in Knight Rider.
 He played Michael Knight on the show, and his character fought all types of crimes and misdeeds with the help of a super car called KITT.
 Veteran actor William Daniels provided the voice for KITT.
 The series quickly became a huge success in the United States and overseas and made him one of the most recognizable actors on television.
 The acclaim helped Hasselhoff launch his music career, which has been particularly successful in Europe.

 Knight Rider ended in 1986, but Hasselhoff wasn't off the air for long.
 In 1989, he returned to television to produce and star in the series Baywatch.
 He played Mitch Bucannon, who oversaw a group of lifeguards in California.
 The beachy adventure show had a rocky start, and it moved from network television to syndicated television after its first season.
 But it soon developed a following, especially overseas.
 In addition to Hasselhoff, Baywatch also featured Yasmine Bleeth, Carmen Electra and Pamela Anderson.
-The series ran until 2000 and even launched two spin-off series, Baywatch Nights and Baywatch Hawaii.
+The series ran until 2000 and launched two spinoff series, Baywatch Nights and Baywatch Hawaii, before being revived for the big screen in 2017.

 Since the end of Baywatch, Hasselhoff has tackled a variety of projects.
 He made his debut on Broadway in Jekyll and Hyde in 2000, playing the title character.
 Since then, Hasselhoff has appeared in a number of different theatrical productions, including a run in The Producers in Las Vegas in 2007.
 It was during this time that his daughter Taylor created the now infamous video of a drunk Hasselhoff trying to eat a cheeseburger.
 Soon after the incident, Hasselhoff reportedly worked to get sober.
 He told People magazine that "Thanks to the tape, I realized this was a problem that I needed to deal with."